Higher order Schrodinger and Hartree-Fock equations: Conclusion

 \section{Conclusion}

-In this article, we have shown that the higher order Schr\"{o}dinger equations are compatible with the Coulomb potential.
-These kind of equations can be used for instance for alpha particles.
-Moreover, we have expande the scope to the higher order Hartree-Fock equations with bounded and Coulomb potentials which can be used in many-particle physics.
+In this article, we have shown that the higher-order Schr\"{o}dinger equations are compatible with both the harmonic-oscillator potential and the Coulomb potential.
+Moreover, we have expanded the scope to higher-order Hartree--Fock equations~with bounded and Coulomb potentials, which may become a useful tool in many-particle physics.
+Finally, we have proved the existence of a ground state for the odd-order ones among both types of equations, which thus are the only ones to have a physical meaning.